 Cheryl L. Luckett

-Owner and Principal Designer, Dwell by Cheryl Interiors
+Dwell by Cheryl Interiors

 With 15 year career in Corporate America as a Registered Dietitian and Human Resources professional, Cheryl launched Dwell by Cheryl Interiors in 2012 seeking a creative outlet and an opportunity to explore her passion for design.
 After five years and a carefully executed strategic plan designed to help make the transition easier, she made the decision to leave corporate life behind.
 Based in Charlotte, North Carolina, Cheryl and her team provide clients with a professional and seamless design experience creating homes that are classic, colorful, cultured and cozy that allow their clients to live their fullest lives.

 In 2018, she launched her first licensed collection of furniture with Sylvester Alexander called Belle by Cheryl Luckett.
 Her work has been published both locally and nationally appearing in Traditional Home, Country Living and Southern Home.

 John McClain Design